Hugo-Chia/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add -N John Doe -P 98765432 -IC S1234567A` : Adds a contact named `John Doe` to HubHealth.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.

-   * `clear` : Deletes all contacts.
+   * `remove -IC S1234567A` : Removes the patient with NRIC `S1234567A` from HubHealth, if such a patient exists in the records.

    * `exit` : Exits the app.